rodw/rodw.github.com/_snippets/snippets.md

 $ du -h * | grep "^[0-9.]*M" | sort -n
 {% endhighlight %}

-(This finds files at least 1 MB in size and then sorts them by size.
-Change `M` to `G` for files at least 1 GB in size.)
+This finds files at least 1 MB in size and then sorts them by size.
+Change `M` to `G` for files at least 1 GB in size.

+(Caveat: files 1 GB or larger will be missed by the MB version.
+You can use:

+{% highlight console %}
+$ du -h * | egrep "^[0-9.]*(M|G)"
+{% endhighlight %}

+to get both, but then the `sort -n` doesn't work quite the way we'd like.)

+Of course, you could use `du` without the `-h` to get file sizes by the default block size rather than the human-readable 12.4M or 16K, etc.

 ######################################################################
 tags: [emacs]